labenuexercicios/projeto-labook-backend/README.md

 - quando like valer 1 na tabela é porque a pessoa deu like no post
     - na requisição like é true

-- quando like valor 0 na tabela é porque a pessoa deu dislike no post
+- quando like valer 0 na tabela é porque a pessoa deu dislike no post
     - na requisição like é false

 - caso não exista um registro na tabela de relação, é porque a pessoa não deu like nem dislike